Rana-Hassan7272/PulmoAI-Assistant_backend/README.md

 ## 📝 Notes

-- The system is designed for **development and testing** purposes
+- The system includes **authentication and security** features (JWT tokens, password hashing)
-- For production use, implement proper security, authentication, and compliance measures
+- For production use, ensure:
+  - Strong `JWT_SECRET_KEY` is set (use `secrets.token_urlsafe(32)`)
+  - HTTPS is enabled
+  - Rate limiting is implemented
+  - Proper error logging and monitoring
+  - HIPAA compliance measures (if handling real patient data)
 - ML models should be regularly updated and validated
 - RAG knowledge base should be periodically updated with latest medical guidelines
 - Database should be backed up regularly
+- **LLM Provider**: System automatically selects best available provider (OpenAI preferred, Groq fallback)

 ---